Meet Ashleigh Sosebee

 Finishing Career Step Training and the CCS Exam in Record Time

-After graduating from Career Step and passing the CCS exam, Ashleigh immediately began looking for employment.
-As an alumna, she took advantage of the graduate services Career Step offered.
+After completing her training from Career Step and passing the CCS exam, Ashleigh immediately began looking for employment.
+As an alumna, she took advantage of the career services Career Step offered.
 “I had them look at my resume,” said Ashleigh.
 “Career Step sent back a more polished resume that I think was definitely beneficial in getting people to look at me.”

 She worked with a temp agency to land her first medical coding job working in-office at a small local hospital in Kentucky.
 Since most medical coding jobs require a year or more of experience before allowing employees to work from home, she worked with them for the required year and then began looking for a work-from-home position.
 She found the right fit working with Parallon, where she has now been employed for more than two years.
 She started in Parallon’s “New Graduate” program.
 After completing that program, Ashleigh was a pool coder, coding charts such as overflow charts.